oak-security/cosmwasm-security-dojo/README.md

 ## Challenges and topics

-For now please consider this repo as work in progress :construction:, as we will be adding new challenges over the next weeks.
+For now please consider this repo as a work in progress :construction:, as we will be adding new challenges over the next weeks.

 Each challenge includes a working proof of concept (PoC) along with other functional tests.
 You can find the PoC it under `tests/exploit.rs`, but we encourage you to try to craft the exploit yourself first.
 The experience gained from trying to find the bug and crafting the PoC on your own will make a big difference in your learning journey.